Semrush helps you:

 These are the pages on a website with the most backlinks.

-But they all work the same way: it’s a quick way to see which pages have the most backlinks, referring domains or overall link authority.
+But they all work roughly the same way: it’s a quick way to see which pages have the most backlinks, referring domains, and overall link authority.

 As the name suggests, this is Majestic’s list of websites that are closely related to the one that you’re analyzing.

-And I have to say: this is scary accurate.
+And I have to say: this is VERY accurate.

-When I analyzed Backlinko, it literally listed out the same sites that come to mind whenever I think of other sites in my niche.
+When I analyzed Backlinko, it literally listed out the same sites that come to mind whenever I think of other sites in our niche.

 If you’re familiar at all with the SEO space you’ll recognize those sites.
-And you’ll probably agree that they’re VERY closely related.
+And you’ll probably agree that they’re indeed closely related to Backlinko.

 And they all do a decent job.
 But I was legit impressed with the list of related sites that Majestic came up with here.